 We were established by the Bitfury Group, a global full-service blockchain and technology specialist and one of the leading private infrastructure providers in the blockchain ecosystem.
 On August 27, 2021, we consummated the Business Combination with Good Works.
-As a stand-alone, U.S.-based cryptocurrency mining business, specializing in Bitcoin, we have begun our buildout of cryptocurrency mining sites the United States.
-We began deployment of capacity in the first quarter of 2022, with mining operations beginning at one site in February 2022.
+As a stand-alone, U.S.-based cryptocurrency mining business, specializing in Bitcoin, we have begun our buildout of cryptocurrency mining sites in the United States.
+We began deployment of capacity in the first quarter of 2022, with mining operations beginning at one site in February 2022 and with power and infrastructure readiness at two of our other mining sites planned by the end of March 2022.

-In connection with our planned buildout, we entered into the Standard Power Hosting Agreement, the WindHQ Joint Venture Agreement and the Luminant Power Agreement, all of which, together, are expected to cover at least four sites where we expect to begin our buildout, see "Business-Material Agreements" and "Business-Our Planned Cryptocurrency Operations-Operational Buildout Plan."
+In connection with our planned buildout, we entered into the Standard Power Hosting Agreement, the WindHQ Joint Venture Agreement and the Luminant Power Agreement, all of which, together, are expected to cover sites for our data centers referenced above, see "Business-Material Agreements".
 Pursuant to these agreements, we expect to have access, for at least five years, to an average cost of electricity of approximately 2.7 c/kWh.
 We expect that this will help competitively position us to achieve our goal of becoming a leading Bitcoin mining operator in the United States.

 We expect that in the near-term the substantial majority of our capital expenditures will be devoted to the buildout of our mining sites and the acquisition of mining hardware.
-In August 2021, we entered into an agreement with Bitmain to purchase 27,000 Antminer S19j Pro (100 TH/s) miners, which are expected to be delivered in nine batches on a monthly basis between January 2022 and September 2022.
-In September 2021, we also entered into a framework agreement with SuperAcme to purchase 60,000 MicroBT M30S, M30S+ and M30S++ miners, which are expected to be delivered in six batches on a monthly basis between July 2022 and year-end 2022.
-For further details on these and other agreements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations and Other Commitments."
+In August 2021, we entered into an agreement with Bitmain Technologies Limited ("Bitmain") to purchase 27,000 Antminer S19j Pro (100 TH/s) miners, which are expected to be delivered in nine batches on a monthly basis between January 2022 and September 2022.
+In September 2021, we also entered into a framework agreement with SuperAcme Technology (Hong Kong) Limited ("SuperAcme") to purchase 60,000 MicroBT M30S, M30S+ and M30S++ miners, which are expected to be delivered in six batches on a monthly basis between July 2022 and year-end 2022.
+For further details on these and other agreements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity and Capital Resources-Contractual Obligations and Other Commitments."